 The RedMonk ranking makes some sensible decision on how to improve the quality of the raw dataset by applying some filters (e.g. no forks) while trying to stay as neutral as possible.
 However they are missing features, such as historical data and a historical chart.

 The PYPL PopularitY of Programming Language Index is created by analyzing how often language tutorials are searched on Google.
 The more a language tutorial for a certain programming language is searched on Google, the more popular the language is assumed to be.
 Its dataset is based on Google Trends, which makes it quite transparent.
-The main drawback of PYPL is that it only compares the TOP 22 languages (as of July 2018) and there are no historical rankings, they only provide a historical chart.
+The main drawback of PYPL is that it only compares the TOP 22 languages (as of July 2018) and there are no historical rankings.
+They only provide a historical chart.

-There are also other rankings that are worth noting.
+There are other rankings worth noting.
 The octoverse which is a official GitHub source and shows some additional interesting statistics about GitHub.
 However, their ranking only shows the top 15 programming languages and it does not offer a history, nor does it reveal any informations on how the underlying data has been aggregated.
 Another one is the Programming Language Popularity chart on https://archive.is/f1ZBZ, which shows a bubble chart with StackOverflow (tags) / GithHub (lines changes) ratio for every language on GitHub in February 2013.
-Its seems as though the chart didn’t received any update since then and can therefore be considered outdated.
+It seems as though the chart didn’t received any update since then and can therefore be considered outdated.